-Bas Rüter, Director Sustainability at Rabobank, is a trained biologist.
-He doesn’t think the combination of biology and banking is incongruous.
-“Luckily, banks are paying more attention to biodiversity and to the environment these days.
+Bas Rüter, Director of Sustainability at Rabobank, is a trained biologist.
+He doesn’t think the combination of biology and banking is incongruous: “Luckily, banks are paying more attention to biodiversity and the environment these days.
 Certainly it has everything to do with our business at Rabobank.
 We are the agrifood bank after all.
-Biologists ’insights can be of real value to the banking sector.
+Biologists’ insights can be of real value to the banking sector.
 The human race must take better care of the environment in order to ensure sustainable agricultural production in the long term.

 Asking a lot of the land

 “I’m concerned about biodiversity in the Netherlands.
 Not only are we a small country with one of the highest population densities in the world, we are the second-largest exporter of agricultural produce.
 That combination means we ask an incredible amount from the land.
 We need to work together and be really smart about managing our resources or it will all be over and our primary production will disappear.